If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 I love to use vanilla ice cream as the topping in this patriotic dessert recipe.
 But other tasty topping ideas include whipped cream, cool whip, and cream cheese.

 Fruit cobbler will last for 4 days in the fridge.
-Let cool completely before covering the dish with plastic wrap or transfer to a sealed container before placing in the fridge.
+Let it cool completely before covering the dish with plastic wrap or transferring it to a sealed container before placing it in the fridge.

 Yes!
-You can prepare this as a make-ahead dessert in a freezer-safe casserole dish.
-Once the cobbler cools, wrap the dish with plastic wrap and then a layer of foil; or, transfer to an airtight container with a lid.
-Keep in the freezer for up to 3 months.
-Defrost in the fridge overnight and then bake at 350 degrees for 30 minutes.
+You can prepare this dessert ahead of time in a freezer-safe casserole dish.
+Once it cools, wrap the dish with plastic wrap and then a layer of foil.
+Keep it in the freezer for up to 3 months.
+Defrost in the fridge overnight, and then bake at 350°F for 30 minutes.

 Equipment